jh1923/venmo-gmail-fetch/README.md

         Select "Create filter" to create the filter.
         ![Screenshot of filter options for Gmail filter setup](setup/filter_options.png)

-[^1]: This is how we ensure that all emails in our filter are associated with Venmo transactions, because they all have a Transaction ID.

 ### Google Cloud Console
 We use Google Cloud Console's Gmail API and OAuth token to ensure that our script has access to the Gmail inbox where we added our filter and label.